Global unveiled its 2020/21 programming slate for fall, leading into the new year.

-On the heels of Monday’s announcement about shows 60 Minutes and 48 Hours coming to Global in September, the network is adding three new primetime shows to its fall lineup.
+On the heels of Monday’s announcement about shows 60 Minutes and 48 Hours coming to Global, the network is adding three new primetime shows to its fall lineup.

 Starring Emmy winner Archie Panjabi (The Good Wife) and Oscar-winning actor Christopher Plummer (The Sound of Music, Beginners), the North American debut of Global Original event series Departure lands this fall on Global, along with The Equalizer starring Queen Latifah (Chicago, Bessie) and sci-fi drama neXt starring John Slattery (Mad Men).